 In response to the coronavirus (COVID-19) pandemic, Congress enacted a bill providing various forms of relief, including two separate laws mandating that employers give employees paid leave for specified purposes related to COVID-19.
 The two leave laws are the "Emergency Family and Medical Leave Expansion Act," and the "Emergency Paid Sick Leave Act."
-The leave mandates take effect no later than 15 days after passage (April 2, 2020) and sunset on Dec.
+The leave mandates take effect on April 1, 2020 and sunset on Dec.
 31, 2020.